 Cardiology:

-~50% of all patients with HF have iron deficiency9
+~50% of all patients with HF have ID10

-30% to 50% of patients with chronic heart failure (HF) also have iron deficiency12
+30% to 50% of patients with chronic HF also have ID12

 Consider routinely testing your patients with HF for ID